ratang94/Python-Resources/README.md

-# Python-Resources-
-Python Resources At One Place
+#  👨‍💻  Python Resources at one place

+This repository contains Python Resources for learning Purposes collected from different sources.

+HAPPY LEARNING
+ ⊂◉‿◉つ